redox-os/book/README.md

 Some graphics are in SVG and are associated with their corresponding `.xml` source file.

 You can edit the art by using the XML file on [draw.io](https://www.draw.io/).

+## Verify Broken Links

+Use the [lychee](https://lychee.cli.rs/) tool to verify broken links, it's very advanced and fast.

 ## TODOs